GitOffMyCode/11ty-gen-starter/src/blog/posts/post-1.md

 ---
 layout: layouts/post.html
-title: Frog facts
+title: Comma
-description: Do you know what frogs eat?
+description: How much do you know about frogs?
 date: 2022-01-16
-linkText: hello
 author: Gen Heald
 tags:
-  - Tutorials
-  - Frogs
-  - Green
+  - Butterflies
-  - Cute
+  - Comma
-  - Nature and stuff
+  - Nature
+  - Insects
 ---

-## Why you should respect frogs
+## Frogs are old

 There is evidence that frogs have roamed the Earth for more than 200 million years, at least as long as the dinosaurs.
 <br />